Blow-ups of three-dimensional toric singularities: Toric blow-ups

 Thus we can assume that $f$ is a small flopping contraction with respect to $K_X$ ($K_X\cdot C=0$), that is, we can assume that $m=1$.

-Let $m=1$.
-Since the minimal discrepancy of three-dimensional terminal non-cDV singularity is strict less than 1, then $(Z\ni P)\cong (g=0\subset (\CC^4,0))$ is an isolated cDV (terminal) singularity.
+Since the minimal discrepancy of three-dimensional terminal non-cDV singularity is strict less than 1 then $(Z\ni P)\cong (g=0\subset (\CC^4,0))$ is an isolated cDV (terminal) singularity.
 Note that $(D_1+D_2)\cdot C=(D_3+D_4)\cdot C=0$ up to permutation of components of $D$.
 Hence $L_1$ and $L_2$ are Cartier divisors, where $L_1=f(D_1)+f(D_2)$ and $L_2=f(D_3)+f(D_4)$.
 By Bertini theorem \cite[Theorem 4.8]{Kollar} the pair $(Z\ni P,H+L_i)$ is log canonical for any $i=1,2$, where $H$ is a general hyperplane section passing through the point $P$.
-By inversion of adjunction, $(H\ni P,L_i|_H)$ is a log canonical pair.
+By the inversion of adjunction $(H\ni P,L_i|_H)$ is a log canonical pair.
 Thus, the classification of two-dimensional log canonical pairs \cite{Koetal} implies that $(H\ni P)$ is a cyclic singularity at the point $P$, that is, it has type $\AAA_k$.
 By the paper \cite{KaM} or the paper \cite{Kaw0} the singularity $(H\ni P)$ is of type $\AAA_1$.
 Thus

 and $f(D)=\{x=0\}|_Z+\{y=0\}|_Z$.
-Since $(Z\ni P, f(D))$ is a log canonical pair, then we can take the weighted blow-up of $(\CC^4,0)$ with the weights $(l,l,l,1)$ and obtain $l=1$.
+Since $(Z\ni P, f(D))$ is a log canonical pair then we can take the weighted blow-up of $(\CC^4,0)$ with the weights $(l,l,l,1)$ and obtain $l=1$.
 This completes the proof. \end{proof} \end{proposition}

-\begin{remark} It is obvious that proposition \ref{toriccrit} implies Shokurov's criterion on the characterization of toric varieties for three-dimensional divisorial contractions $f\colon X\to (Z\ni P)$, if $\rho(P)=1$, where $\rho(P)$ is a rank of local analytic group of Weil divisors at the point $P$. \end{remark}
+\begin{remark} Let $\rho(P)$ be a rank of local analytic group of Weil divisors at the point $P$.
+Then the Proposition \ref{toriccrit} implies easily Shokurov's criterion on the characterization of toric varieties for three-dimensional singularities $(Z\ni P)$ if $\rho(P)=1$, and hence the same criterion for three-dimensional divisorial contractions $f\colon X\to (Z\ni P)$ if $\rho(P)=1$. \end{remark}